 - A secondary digital version of the postcard is great, but it must be accompanied by a physical printed version.
 Digital versions need to be embeddable.

-- Printed postcards should be 5×7 inches and sent to Pixeldot, Lewes House, 32 High St, Lewes, BN7 2LX, United Kingdom by August 31st 2017.
+- Printed postcards should be 5×7 inches and sent to Pixeldot, Lewes House, 32 High St, Lewes, BN7 2LX, United Kingdom by the end of September 2017.

 - Side 1 should be a creative interpretation of your lesson learned, and the other should be a written piece of advice and the postal address.